 For years now, Dubai has been a holiday destination for anyone looking for sun, beach, shopping, and anything glamourous and over the top.
 Dubai was always the key driver to the UAE tourism.
-Abu Dhabi was just considered a day trip destination, not a holiday in itself.
+Abu Dhabi was just considered a day trip, not a holidays destination in itself.
 Most people, myself included would only go for half a day, visit Sheikh Zayed Grand Mosque and come back to Dubai.

-But things are changing and Abu Dhabi is becoming a holiday destination in itself, with the government vision to turn Abu Dhabi into a cultural tourism center.
+But things are changing and Abu Dhabi is becoming a holidays destination in itself, with the government vision to turn Abu Dhabi into a cultural tourism center.
 The opening of the Louvre Abu Dhabi in 2018 played a big part in putting the city onto the map in terms of world-class cultural destination, but there is a lot more to discover in Abu Dhabi.

 From pristine beaches to world-class museums, and exceptional pieces of architecture, here are 10 things not to miss during your holidays in Abu Dhabi.